Neural Networks in R Remain Viable in 2026

 2 Why Neural Networks in R?

-Before diving into the technical details, let’s address the elephant in the room: why would anyone choose R for deep learning when Python has such a strong ecosystem?
+Before diving into technical details, let’s address a key question: why choose R for deep learning when Python has such a robust ecosystem?

-3 The R Deep Learning Ecosystem in 2026
+3 The R Neural Networks Ecosystem in 2026

 3.1 Core Frameworks

-Here are the battery-ready frameworks for such neural networks models.
+These are the primary frameworks for building neural network models.

 3.1.1 torch for R

-The torch package provides R bindings to LibTorch (the C++ backend of PyTorch), giving you:
+The torch package provides R bindings to LibTorch (PyTorch’s C++ backend), offering:

 box::use(